-Each local board must:35
+Each local board must:33

-- establish and maintain effective internal controls that provide reasonable assurance that the local board is managing WIOA funds in compliance with Federal statutes, regulations, and the terms and conditions of its WIOA grant agreement; and - take reasonable measures to safeguard protected personally identifiable information and other information the US Department of Labor or NDOL designates as sensitive or the local board considers sensitive, consistent with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality.
+- establish and maintain effective internal controls that provide reasonable assurance that the local board is managing Title I funds in compliance with Federal statutes, regulations, and the terms and conditions of its WIOA grant agreement; and - take reasonable measures to safeguard protected personally identifiable information and other information the US Department of Labor or NDOL designates as sensitive or the local board considers sensitive, consistent with applicable Federal, state, local, and tribal laws regarding privacy and obligations of confidentiality.

-In addition, if the local board or CEO has selected or designated an organization to function simultaneously in two (2) or more roles, including local fiscal agent, local board staff, one-stop operator, and direct provider of services, the local board and CEO must develop a written agreement with the organization.
-The agreement must clarify how the organization will carry out its responsibilities while demonstrating compliance with WIOA and corresponding regulations, relevant Office of Management and Budget circulars, and the State's conflict of interest provisions.
+In addition, if the local board or CEO has selected or designated an organization to function simultaneously in two or more roles (including local fiscal agent, local board staff, one-stop operator, and direct provider of services), the local board and CEO must develop a written agreement with the organization.
+The agreement must clarify how the organization will carry out its responsibilities while demonstrating compliance with WIOA and corresponding regulations, the Uniform Guidance (2 CFR Parts 200 and 2900), and the State's conflict of interest provisions as described in this policy.